Contributor, Benzinga

 7. Best Budget App for Paying Off Debt: You Need A Budget (YNAB)

-You Need a Budget (YNAB) offers a great choice if you want more control over your budget or need assistance dealing with changes in personal finances or overcoming debt.
+You Need a Budget (YNAB) offers a great option if you want more control over your budget or need assistance dealing with changes in personal finances or overcoming debt.
 YNAB connects with your credit cards and accounts and imports all transactions into the budget app’s database.
 YNAB's budgeting software encourages you to assign a “job” to every dollar coming into your account, helps you identify places you can cut back in order to contribute to savings and offers a dynamic interface that can quickly adjust budgets when a financial situation changes.
 YNAB helps you stop living paycheck to paycheck.

 YNAB’s most unique feature is its “budget inspector,” which gives users more direct control over their personal finances, specifically plans for upcoming expenses.
 The inspector feature allows you to quickly see a summary of your cash flow and expected spending if you’ve saved enough for a nonstandard purchase and where you can cut back to make it happen.